zacgwillis/ccna-portfolio/Inter-VLAN Routing - ROAS/README.md

 ![Inter-VLAN Routing Topology.png](./images/topology.png)

 ## Key Concepts / Overview
 Since VLANs isolate themselves into separate L2 broadcast domains, they require routing from a L3 device in order to communicate w/ each other.
 A trunk configured on the R1-SW1 link permits traffic from multiple VLANs.
-Inter-VLAN routing requires sub-interfaces w/ VLAN-specific IPs to be configured on R1 for each VLAN
+ROAS routing requires sub-interfaces w/ VLAN-specific IPs to be configured on R1 for each VLAN

 Sub-interfaces are logical divisions created on a single physical interface.
 They are dependent on the physical interface for their operational state

 ## Configuration Breakdown
 **SW1**
 * Create VLANs 10 & 20
-* Assign access ports ot the appropriate VLANs
+* Assign access ports to the appropriate VLANs
 * Configure the port connected to R1 as a dot1q trunk

 [SW1 Config](./configs/SW1_Config.txt)